near/nearcore/docs/practices/style.md

 For hot code paths, re-use results of `with_label_values()` as much as possible.

-**Rationale**: We've encountered issues caused by the runtime costs of incrementing metrics before.
+**Rationale:** We've encountered issues caused by the runtime costs of incrementing metrics before.
 Avoid runtime costs of incrementing metrics too often.